-Fort Nashwaak (Naxoat) National Historic Site of Canada is marked by a Historic Sites and Monuments Board of Canada plaque located in Carleton Park, near the intersection of Union Street and Gibson Street in Fredericton, New Brunswick.
+Fort Nashwaak (Naxoat) National Historic Site of Canada, though without any extant remnants or discovered archaeological proof, is acknowledged by a plaque from the Historic Sites and Monuments Board of Canada.
+The plaque is located in Carleton Park, Fredericton, close to the junction of Union Street and Gibson Street.

-Fort Nashwaak (Naxoat) was designated a national historic site of Canada in 1924 because:
+In 1924, Fort Nashwaak (Naxoat) was declared a national historic site of Canada for the following reasons:

-– erected in 1692 and abandoned in 1698, from this fort the French directed many raids against New England, one of which resulted in the capture of Fort William Henry at Pemaquid in August 1696.
+- Built in 1692 and deserted in 1698, the fort served as the base for numerous French attacks against New England, one of which led to the capture of Fort William Henry at Pemaquid in August 1696.

-During a summer 1696 raid, a French force under de Villebon and his brother attacked and captured Fort William Henry.
-Though the English retaliated by attacking Fort Nashwaak (Naxoat) by way of the Saint John River, the seige failed and was lifted after two days.
-In 1698, de Villebon was ordered by the King to build a new fort at the mouth of the Saint John River and Fort Nashwaak (Naxoat) was demolished.
-The site and any archaeological evidence has subsequently been washed away due to erosion.
+A notable victory occurred during a raid in the summer of 1696 when a French contingent led by de Villebon and his brother seized Fort William Henry.
+Despite an English counterattack on Fort Nashwaak (Naxoat) via the Saint John River, the assault failed, leading to a two-day siege being lifted.
+In 1698, de Villebon received orders from the King to construct a new fort at the mouth of the Saint John River, leading to the demolition of Fort Nashwaak (Naxoat).
+Since then, erosion has eradicated the site and any potential archaeological evidence.

 This post has already been read 2251 times!